hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 ![QueryPlan](/img/DataBase/QueryPlan.jpeg){:height="30%" width="30%"}
 ### 4.1 Architecture Overview
 ![ArchitectureOverview](/img/DataBase/ArchitectureOverview.jpeg){:height="90%" width="90%"}
+The optimizer generates a mapping of a logical algebra expression to the optimal equivalent physical algebra expression.
+Physical operators define a specific execution strategy using an access path.

 ### 4.2 Access Data Methods
 > An access method is a way that the DBMS can access the data stored in a table